na-na-hi/renget/archive/cpu-lora.md

 !!! info See [Appendix B](#appendix-b-stheno-training-example) for a full training example using Stheno and training data/chat logs from SillyTavern.

 !!! info See [Appendix E](#appendix-e-converting-models-for-llamacpp) if you would like to know how to convert a base model into a GGUF or if you want to quantize a model yourself.

-### Models with Known Issues

-Any model with "grouped-query-attention" will not work.
-This includes the TheBloke's CodeLlama 34B GGUFs.
-See the [Pull Request](https://github.com/ggerganov/llama.cpp/pull/2632#issuecomment-1709207792) for details.

 ## Use your LoRA